What is Ciona?

 Grows naturally along our coastline.

-Ciona has "always" grown naturally in Norway and Sweden.
+Ciona has "always" thrived naturally in Norway and Sweden.
 Pronofa has established production facilities in Stenungsund (SE) and Hustadvika (NO) on Nordmøre, with several associated marine facilities for cultivating and harvesting the raw material nearby.